ma-carte-conso-plus/app-native-react/README.md

 $ yarn

+Start with Metro & builded Mobile App
+$ yarn { start | android | ios }

 Start for Web in development environment
 $ yarn web:start

-Start for Native & Expo in development environment
+Start for CRNA & Expo in development environment
-$ yarn native:start
+$ yarn crna:start

 To use for Native & Virtual Device in development environment
-$ yarn { android | ios }
+$ yarn { crna:android | crna:ios }

 In case of Watchman errors